Chicken Divan from Scratch

 - Place the cubed breasts in the baking dish.
 Top with broccoli.
 Pour the sauce over the top and add the remaining cheese.
 Cover with lid or foil and bake for 35 to 45 minutes – removing the lid/foil for the last 10.

-I made some rice, using my remaining chicken stock for liquid, and sauteed some zucchini with lemon pepper for a side.
+I made some rice, using my remaining chicken stock for liquid, and sauteed some Zucchini and Summer Squash with lemon pepper for a side.
 An easy dinner for four, and I was able to do it while having wine and conversation!

 I love using my ceramic-on-steel casserole for making this dish.
 There’s no fussing with foil (whereupon I always burn myself trying to put it on/take it off).
 The heavy lid works perfectly to keep the chicken moist, and when you want to brown the top a bit, you just take it off!
 Couldn’t be simpler.

 And as always, leave me a comment or variation on this recipe.
 It’s always fun to see what others have come up with.